Designing an AI-Ready Enterprise Data Platform

 Iterative Discovery

-As the sole UX designer for the MVP, I led all design sprints in partnership with PMs and developers, delivering iterations of core screens, prototyping rapidly, and grounding decisions in real-time user behavior.
+As the sole UX designer for the MVP, I led all design sprints for 4 months in close partnership with PMs and developers, rapidly prototyping, testing, and iterating on core screens.

 Re-design